UCT-UEA Newton PhD partnership on Understanding the Climate System and Coping with Climate Change

 2) Arrange your placement

 Students are expected to arrange the placements themselves, supported as necessary by their supervisor(s).
 The placements must be directly linked to your research topic and must take place within the original funded period of your studentship.
 So the first step is for you to make contact with a research host at the partner institution to discuss the possibility of a placement.
 Please bear in mind the strategic long-term aspiration of this partnership when making contacts.
-A list of academic staff at UEA and UCT already involved with the Partnership can be found in Annex A of the call document below.
+A list of academic staff at UEA and UCT already involved with the Partnership can be found in Table 1 at the bottom of the page.
 You could contact one of them about the possibility of a placement, but you can also approach others working in a relevant field.

 3) Complete the application form